mludvig/aws-ssm-tools/README.md

     instance - our connections will *appear* as if they come from this instance.
     Obviously the **Security Groups** of your other instances must allow SSH access from the IP or SG of your tunnelling instance.

+5. **Forward a port** and connect to an non EC2 resource in the VPC through it.

+    We will connect to a MySQL RDS on port tcp/3306

+    ```
+    $ ssm-tunnel-port -v tunnel-test --port 3306 --endpoint myrds.ap-southeast-2.rds.amazonaws.com --os-user ec2-user --az ap-southeast-2a
+    ```

+    Leave it running and from another shell connect using mysql client
+    ```
+    $ mysql -h 127.0.0.1 -u dbadmin -p
+    ```

+    Note the source IP `192.168.44.95` that belongs to the `tunnel-test` instance - our connections will *appear* as if they come from this instance.
+    Obviously the **Security Groups** of your other instances must allow SSH access from the IP or SG of your tunnelling instance.
+You must also provide **os-user** and **az** parameters.
+If you're using amazon amis then your user will likely be **ec2-user** and if you're using ubuntu then it will be **ubunutu**

 All the tools support `--help` and a set of common parameters: